oondeo/docker-odoo/README.md

 An [Odoo][] server installed in [CentOS][] 7.

+## Security

+You **must** change the database administration password by adding `--env ADMIN_PASSWD=blahblah`, or it will default to `admin`, which is too insecure for production environments.

 ## Usage

-1. Follow instructions from [wyaeld/postgres][] to create the PostgreSQL server container.
+1. Follow instructions from [yajo/postgres][] to:

+    - Create the PostgreSQL server container:

-        docker run --detach --name odoo_dbsrv wyaeld/postgres
+            docker run --detach --name odoo_dbsrv yajo/postgres:9.2

-    ### Additional information

-    That repository has information about how to split your database data files from the database server itself, in case you want.
-Quick example:

-        docker run --name odoo_dbdata wyaeld/postgres
-        docker run --name odoo_dbsrv --detach --volumes-from odoo_dbdata wyaeld/postgres

-    Also there you can find how to set up a different username, password and database name when creating the container.
-If you use instructions from there, those values will be used in the Odoo app container.
+    - Split data files from database server.
+    - Change database user and password.

 2. Create the [Odoo][] app container, and link it to the database:

         docker run --detach --name odoo_app --link odoo_dbsrv:db --publish-all yajo/odoo

-    ### Additional information

     Maybe you prefer to change `--publish-all` for `--publish 8069:8069 --publish 8072:8072`.

-    You **should** change the database administration password by adding `--env ADMIN_PASSWD=blahblah`, or it will default to `admin`, which is too insecure for production environments.

 ### Scripts available